Akash750sarkar/delta_demo/README.md

 # delta_demo
-this is a demonstration for Git &amp; GitHub
+this is a demonstration for Git &amp; GitHub class